dbgb/d2-tools/maps.md

 ### 5. Crystalline Passage ⚪

 - to Frozen River
-- to Glacial Trail: ⬅️
+- to Glacial Trail ⬅️

 ### 6. Glacial Trail ⚪

 - to Drifter Cavern
-- to Frozen Tundra: ⬅️
+- to Frozen Tundra ⬅️

 ### 7. Frozen Tundra ⚪